teddygroves/bibat/docs/index.rst

 bibat assumes that a statistical analysis consists of the following components:

 - **Raw data**
-- **Data prepratation functions** each of which take in raw data and produce prepared data that fit a common structure.
+- **Data preparation functions** each of which take in raw data and produce prepared data that fit a common structure.
 - **Statistical models**
 - **Inferences**, i.e. combinations of a prepared dataset, a statistical model,